elvisonob/elvisonob/README.md

 - MSc Oil and Gas Engineering
 - MEng Electrical and Telecommunication Engineering
 - BEng Electrical and Electronics Engineering (2:1)
-- I am currently learning Typescript
+- I am currently learning Typescript, and building a MERN project
 - I love learning new things, reading, exercising, and spending time with family